-Alarm systems for the area consist of a fire alarm system and a supervisory alarm system, each repeating signals into the district central fire station.
+Alarm systems for the area consist of a fire alarm system and a supervisory alarm system, each repeating signals into the NRTS central station.

-Telephone service for the area is by a commercial telephone system which includes paging signal chimes and horns.
+A telephone system is provided for the area by a commercial telephone system which includes paging signal chimes and horns.

-Intercommunication networks consist of systems for nuclear and steam process operation and maintenance.
+Intercommunication is provided by five systems for nuclear and steam process operation and maintenance.